Hair Loss Cures:

 Hair Loss Treatment Options

 As we mentioned, there is no “hair loss cure” but there are some treatment options available that can help.
-For example, through our online prescription service, Webdoctor.ie can arrange a prescription for finasteride – a hair loss treatment for men.
+For example, through our online prescription service, Webdoctor.ie can arrange a prescription for an Oral Male Hair Loss Treatment.

 As we mentioned above, male pattern hair loss is permanent and there are no permanent hair loss “cures”.
-Therefore, you will need to keep taking finasteride to maintain your results.
+Therefore, you will need to keep taking the medication to maintain your results.
 Once you stop taking this medication, the balding process will commence.

 hair-brushes-with-hair-after-hair-loss